Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at 24-7 Intouch at its Frisco facility, reporting 200 affected workers.
+The most significant filing came from 24-7 Intouch at its Frisco facility, reporting 200 affected workers.
 Color Spot Nurseries-Richmond followed with 142 workers.

 Trend & Outlook